spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-key-value-storage-with-database.md

 1. **Publish** the denormalized data to storage tables located in the database;
 2. **Synchronize** the data to the key-value storage (Redis) with the help of dedicated queues.

-In the diagram below, you can see a typical implementation of Publish & Synchronization, where the high-level *StorageExtension* module is configured to work on top of the *StorageRedis* module.
+In the following diagram, you can see a typical implementation of Publish & Synchronization, where the high-level `StorageExtension` module is configured to work on top of the `StorageRedis` module.
 The latter handles all low-level read/write operations on the Redis as storage.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+-+Disable+Key-value+Storage+and+use+the+Database+Instead/p-and-s-diagram.png)
 Key-Value Storage Bypass works by disabling the synchronization step and reading data directly from the database.
-This is done by using the newly created StorageDatabase module instead of *StorageRedis*.
+This is done by using the newly created `StorageDatabase` module instead of `StorageRedis`.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+-+Disable+Key-value+Storage+and+use+the+Database+Instead/key-value+bypass.png)
 This new module is responsible for interacting with the database in read-only mode and fetching the necessary data directly from storage tables.
 This makes the key-value storage unnecessary, allowing projects to avoid it.
-Any number of other vendor-specific modules can be created by providing implementations for interfaces from the *StorageExtension* module.
-The same is true for StorageDatabase except that it interacts with the database.
+Any number of other vendor-specific modules can be created by providing implementations for interfaces from the `StorageExtension` module.
+The same is true for `StorageDatabase` except that it interacts with the database.

 {% info_block errorBox %}

 There are two limitations of using the database as storage on Yves compared to the default storage engine.
-Scenarios, when Yves actually writes data to storage, are:
+Scenarios, when Yves actually writes data to storage, are as follows:

-- Caching of requests to storage: while using the database as storage it is not possible to cache anything in Yves at the moment
+- Caching of requests to storage: while using the database as storage it is not possible to cache anything in Yves at the moment.
 - Concurrent requests and caching for the Glue API.

 {% endinfo_block %}

 Out of the box, the `StorageDatabase` module can work with two RDBS vendors - MySQL or MariaDB and PostgreSQL.
-But you can add support for any other database by providing the implementation for `Spryker\Client\StorageDatabaseExtension\Storage\Reader\StorageReaderInterface` as described below.
+However, you can add support for any other database by providing the implementation for `Spryker\Client\StorageDatabaseExtension\Storage\Reader\StorageReaderInterface` as described in the following sections.

 ## Installation